All about sample-size calculations for A/B testing: Novel extensions and practical guide: Best Practices

 From the perspective of business partners, the total metrics such as total downloads, total sales, total billing are often easier to understand when comparing the treatment and the control group to assess how well the new feature performed in a A/B testing.
 But, is it legitimate for such "total metrics" to be tested and sized?
 There are two main problems.
 First, the two-sample t-test was developed to test means of two populations, not sums of two populations or two samples.
 When relative lift is of interest, and the sample sizes are exactly the same for the treatment and control groups, testing on the mean is the same as testing on the sum because the denominator can be cancelled in both arms.
 However, in online controlled experiments, it is difficult to control the exact number of samples allocated for each arm.
 From practical experience, it is often seen that the two arms are roughly similar but never identical.
 Sometimes only impressed or triggered samples are logged and tracked, and hence, it is not possible to guarantee the allocated samples between two arms are identical.
 In those cases, it is dangerous to directly compare the non-normalized metric, the total, since the actual unequal sample size for each arm plays a role in the total metric and hence may impact the significance or even drive the conclusion in the opposite direction.

 The second problem is related to the estimation of its variance when absolute lift is of interest.
-For each arm, the variance of the total metric, under the simplest i.i.d. case, $\var(\sum_{i=1}^{n} X_i) = n\sigma^2$ will increase as sample size increases, whereas a mean metric $\var(\bar X) = \sigma^2/ n$ will have less uncertainty as sample size grows.
+For each arm, the variance of the total metric, under the simplest i.i.d. case, $\var(\sum_{i=1}^{n} X_i) = n\sigma^2$ will increase as sample size increases, whereas for a mean metric $\var(\bar X) = \sigma^2/ n$ will decrease as sample size grows.
 The same conclusion applies to correlated data as well.
 This illustrates another reason total metrics should be discouraged.

 In summary, mean metrics for any type of outcome do not carry any of the above problems, and should be always recommended as the metric rather than total metrics.